 \section{Proposed Method}

 The main bottleneck in the time/computational complexity of adversarial training stems from constructing adversarial examples for the entire training set at each epoch.
 FAT~\citep{wong2020fast} tries to eliminate this issue by using FGSM as its adversarial example generator.
-However, this simplification 1) may lead to catastrophic overfitting~\citep{wong2020fast,andriushchenko2020understanding}, and 2) is not easy to generalize to all types of adversarial training as FGSM is designed explicitly for $\ell_\infty$ attacks.
+However, this simplification (1) may lead to catastrophic overfitting~\citep{wong2020fast,andriushchenko2020understanding}, and (2) is not easily applicable to different types of adversarial training as FGSM is designed explicitly for $\ell_\infty$ attacks.

-Instead of using a faster adversarial example generator, here we take a different, \textit{orthogonal} path and try to reduce the training set size effectively.
+Instead of using a faster adversarial example generator, here, we take a different, \textit{orthogonal} path and try to reduce the training set size effectively.
 This way, the original adversarial training algorithm can still be used on this smaller subset of training data.
-This approach can reduce the time/computational complexity while optimizing a similar objective as the initial training.
+This approach can reduce the time/computational complexity, while optimizing a similar objective as the initial training.
 In this sense, it leads to \textit{unified} method that can be used along various types of adversarial training objectives, including the ones that already exist and the ones that will be proposed in the future.

 The main hurdle in materializing this idea is the following question:

 To answer this question, we next provide convergence guarantees for adversarial training using a subset of the training data.
 This analysis would lay the foundation of our adversarial coreset selection objective in the subsequent sections.